openzipkin-attic/flume-zipkin-collector-sink/README.md

 In this set up you will typically have a Flume agent on every host that generates spans.
 This agent will collect the spans generated on localhost and submits them to a central Flume agent which will submit them to the Zipkin collector.

+## Install ##

+You normally don't have to include this in a project through Maven but can download the flume distribution jar from [here](http://search.maven.org/#search%7Cga%7C1%7Cflume-zipkin-collector-sink) to add it to the Flume Agent class path.

 ## Configuration ##